vijinho/tweets-cli/README.md

      --format={json}          Output format for script data: txt|php|json (default) -f,  --filename={output.}     Filename for output data from operation, default is 'output.{--OUTPUT_FORMAT}' --grailbird-import={dir} Import in data from the grailbird json files of the standard twitter export.
 If specified with '-a' will merge into existing tweets before outputting new file.
--g,  --grailbird={dir}        Generate json output files compatible with the standard twitter export feature to dir
+-g,  -g={dir}        Generate json output files compatible with the standard twitter export feature to dir
      --grailbird-media        Copy local media files to grailbird folder, using same file path --media-prefix           Prefix to local media folder instead of direct file:// path, e.g. '/' if media folders are to be replicated under webroot for serving via web and prefixing a URL path, implies --local
      --list                   Only list all files in export folder and halt - filename